 NOTE: Multiple applications from an organization are allowable.
-If you are applying for more than one service area listed in Appendix B, you must submit a separate application for each service area under the correct funding opportunity number.
-Each application must address the entire service area, as defined in Appendix B.
+If you are applying for more than one service area, either under HRSA-22-016 or as listed in Appendix B under HRSA-22-017, you must submit a separate application for each service area under the correct funding opportunity number.
+Applications under HRSA-22-017 must address the entire service area, as defined in Appendix B.

 Be sure to submit the application under the correct funding opportunity number.
-As a reminder: